Skip to main content

 • Identify successful or failed client connection attempts along with the type of connection.

-• Monitor why certain things are failing by checking what exactly client sent to the server to execute.
+• Monitor why certain things are failing by checking what exactly the client sent to the server to execute.

 • Monitor the type of SQL statements/queries (DML, DDL, DCL, TCL, and others) being sent by the client to execute.